 The only bright spot was Giraffe, which was efficient and well-run.
 I had a lovely veggie breakfast and some free toast because someone had eaten all the avocados.
 This came with a very good flat white, courtesy of some Union Hand-roasted beans and a barista who clearly knew what he/she was doing (something you can’t always take for granted at Giraffe).

-I’ve never flown with Emirates before and I’ve never flown on an Airbus A380 either, but based on my experiences today, you can sign me up for some more!
+I’ve never flown with Emirates before and it was my first time on an Airbus A380, but based on my experiences today, you can sign me up for some more!
 It’s just a shame that Emirates don’t fly direct from the UK to the US, a route which accounts for the bulk of my long-haul flights.

 Part of my decision to fly with Emirates was price.
 Because of the way my trip had turned out, I was flying one way to Hong Kong, and, unlike most scheduled airlines, Emirates doesn’t want to charge you more for a one-way flight than they do for a return.
 If you think British rail fares are absurdly complicated (and they are), then they have nothing on airlines.
 I was regularly quoted up to £500 pounds more to fly one way than it would have cost me to fly there and back with the same airline.
 But not Emirates.